Crypto industry dives into the midterms, raising millions to court Democrats

 The push comes at a high-stakes moment.
 The sector has leaped more than tenfold in total market value since this point in the last election cycle two years ago, topping $2.1 trillion as of Wednesday.
-That growth has put the industry in the crosshairs of policymakers, now mulling rules for digital assets that will determine how the industry evolves both in the United States and abroad.
+That growth has put the industry in the crosshairs of policymakers, now considering rules for digital assets that will determine how the industry evolves both in the United States and abroad.
 Crypto interests are racing to build influence in Washington in a bid to shape the process as it unfolds.

 Industry leaders say Republican politicians, who have widely embraced crypto, will benefit from the sector’s largesse.
 But they are devoting special attention to Democrats, since the majority party is divided on the matter.

-Democratic skeptics, led by Sen. Elizabeth Warren (D-Mass.), criticize crypto as a hype-driven house of cards that presents a mounting threat to the stability of the financial system.
+Democratic skeptics, led by Sen. Elizabeth Warren (D-Mass.), criticize crypto as a hype-driven house of cards that presents a growing threat to the stability of the financial system.
 They say it has done little besides enrich a small group of speculators, facilitate illicit activity and gobble up electricity as it demands more computing power.

-But a growing number of Democrats — including liberal freshman Rep. Ritchie Torres (D-N.Y.), whose Bronx district is one of the poorest in the country — are making a progressive case for the technology, arguing its decentralized networks could give consumers better, cheaper financial services than those offered by big banks.
+But a growing number of Democrats — including liberal freshman Rep. Ritchie Torres (D-N.Y.), whose Bronx district is one of the poorest in the country — are making a progressive case for the technology, arguing that its decentralized networks could give consumers better, cheaper financial services than those offered by big banks.

 The industry’s outreach is already yielding some encouragement.
 Schumer, for one, has not publicly spelled out a position on cryptocurrencies.
 But the top Senate Democrat told the insiders gathered on last week’s fundraising call that while regulations are coming, they should not smother the industry as it matures, two people familiar with the gathering said on the condition of anonymity to discuss a private event.